|

 As

-instruments of the holiness of Christ, the clergy, administration, faculty, and staff of St. John the Apostle Catholic School
+clergy, administration, faculty, and staff of St. John the Apostle

-lead the students to know their faith in its fullness.
-A sense of responsibility and an openness to give back to the world
+fullness.
+A sense of responsibility and an openness to give back to the

 are instilled within each student.